mmusal/mmusal.github.io/_posts/Explaining_rshinyapp.md

 The application itself resides in the [shiny server](https://mmusal.shinyapps.io/timeseriesofSMR/) and shows 77 biweeks (t=1,...T=77) of Covid-19 Standardized Mortality Ratio (SMR) in the 58 counties of California.
 The SMR in this application is calculated for a given time period "t".
 Below $Pop_{i}$ is population of county "i".
 We used the 2020 and 2021 population (there will be more explanation when I document the data work).
-$omega$ represents the population weight of county "i" among N (58) counties in California.
+$\omega$ represents the population weight of county "i" among N (58) counties in California.
 \[\omega_{i}=\frac{Pop_{i}}{\sum_{i}^{N}Pop_{i}}\]
 In other applications expected mortality at time period $t$, county $i$, is adjusted by age/sex but we prefer to use these solely as model variables and therefore $E_{t,i}$ is,
 \[E_{t,i}=(\sum_{i}y_{t,i})*\omega_{i}\]